September 9, 2023

 Dear Internship Applicants:

 Congratulations on being at this point in your graduate training!
-Thank you for your interest in the Clinical Psychology Doctoral Internship Program at the University of Chicago Medicine.
-We are pleased to provide you with our updated 2020-2021 internship information.
+Thank you for your interest in the Clinical Psychology Doctoral Internship Program at the University of Chicago Medicine (UCM).
+We are pleased to provide you with our updated 2024-25 internship information.
 We are accredited by the American Psychological Association through 2029.

 Our clinical psychology doctoral internship program is based in the Department of Psychiatry and Behavioral Neuroscience at the University of Chicago, in the Adult and Child sections.
 The internship has been an important component of departmental training for many years, and is integrated within the interdisciplinary educational mission of the Department and the larger Medical Center.
 Our internship is designed to train health service psychologists for entry level practice in academic settings.
-The hallmarks of our program include evidence-based approaches to assessment, consultation, and intervention and the integration of science and practice that is responsive to cultural differences.
-We provide training that focuses on breadth through our general Adult and Child clinics, while allowing our interns to develop with an area of focus through their tracks.
+The hallmarks of our program include socially-responsive, evidence-based approaches to assessment, intervention, and consultation and the integration of science and practice.
+We provide training that focuses on breadth through our general Adult and Child clinics, while allowing our interns to develop an area of focus through their tracks.
 Most importantly, our internship is individualized and can be tailored to meet our interns’ specific training goals.
 Each intern receives at least four hours of individual supervision each week and attends several hours of didactics designed to enhance acquisition of profession-wide competencies in health service psychology.
+In addition, our program promotes the development of scholarly interests through the availability of protected research time to work on dissertation completion or collaborative projects with training faculty.
 We believe that we offer a challenging and supportive setting for obtaining doctoral internship training in Clinical Psychology.

-The Clinical Psychology Internship at the University of Chicago is comprised of four tracks: Adult/Health Psychology, Adult Neuropsychology, Child/Pediatric Psychology, and Pediatric Neuropsychology.
+The Clinical Psychology Internship at the University of Chicago Medicine is comprised of four tracks: Adult/Health Psychology, Adult Neuropsychology, Child/Pediatric Psychology, and Pediatric Neuropsychology.
 We will be recruiting and matching with one intern in the Adult Neuropsychology, Child Psychology and Pediatric Neuropsychology Tracks, and two interns in the Adult/Health track.
 You may apply to only one track which should be specified in your cover letter.
+Applicants who apply to more than one track will be disqualified from both tracks.

 Read on for more details about our program!
 We wish you luck as you navigate this challenging process and complete your degree.
 We appreciate the time you will invest in completing the application to our program and promise to thoroughly review your credentials.
-We look forward to learning more about you and possibly meeting you in person.
+We look forward to learning more about you and possibly “meeting” you.
 If you have questions that are not answered in our written materials, feel free to contact us by email.
+Please note that we do not offer informational meetings via phone or video prior to our program’s formal interviews later in the season.

 Director, Clinical Psychology Training